colinta/SublimeTransposeCharacter/README.md

 Commands
 --------

-`transpose_character`: Swaps two characters, reverses a selection, or swaps two lines.
+`transpose_character`: Swaps two characters, reverses a selection, swaps two lines, or rotates multiple selections.

-The behavior of `transpose_character` changes depending on the location of the cursor.
+The behavior of `transpose_character` changes depending on the location of the cursor and the selection.

 If the cursor is in between two letters (anything other than a newline), it will swap them: